 In case you are a new remitter and do not have a remittance voucher, you should include the following information when making your payment:

-Once you have paid your first remittance, your remitter type will be changed to quarterly or accelerated remitter, and this means that you have less paperwork to do in the future.
+Once you have paid your first remittance, your remitter type will be changed to quarterly, regular, or accelerated remitter, and this means that you have less paperwork to do in the future.

 You do not need to go through all this stress at all if you think of outsourcing your payroll deductions and remittances to professional payroll service providers like Push.